earthly/website/blog/_posts/2021-04-07-slow-performance-in-jenkins.md

 Jenkins brought a lot of interesting paradigms to CI workflows, including:

 - **Faster deployment.** Gone are the days when a build was tested and deployed once after all the developers committed their code.
 With Jenkins’ automated CI/CD pipeline, whenever a developer commits code, it’s built and tested throughout the day across multiple cycles.
-- **[Scalable master-agent architecture](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/).** When it comes to managing distributed builds at scale, Jenkins can be a good.
+- **[Scalable master-agent architecture](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/).** When it comes to managing distributed builds at scale, Jenkins can be a good choice.
 Jenkins' primary server is the master that schedules build jobs and assigns them to agents (formerly, slaves) for execution.
 This pattern allows you to run Jenkins on one or hundreds of servers to speed up your builds.
 - **Thousands of plugins:** Being an open-source platform, Jenkins provides a plethora of plugins for continuous integration built by other developers.
 This allows you to extend the base functionality without writing or maintaining much extra code in-house.

 ## Overcoming Common Jenkins Performance Issues